-After the implant has been positioned to its ideal shape, the nasal skin and tissue is repositioned and incisions are closed.
+After the implant has been positioned to its ideal shape, the nasal skin and tissue are repositioned and incisions are closed.

 Nose Implant Add-on Surgeries

-- Surgeon will cut off some skin to revise the base of the nose, giving more proportion to the nostrils in relation to the rest of the nose.
+- The surgeon will cut off some skin to revise the base of the nose, giving more proportion to the nostrils in relation to the rest of the nose.